2024 Château Angélus 1e Grand Cru Classé Saint-Emilion

 Tasting notes

-Order information and wine-food advice
+Order information and wine and food pairing advice

 Specifications